Laen111/supercaptngen/README.md

 - In future: change $V_\text{shock}\left( t \right)$, or include a varying $V_\text{shock}\left( x, t \right)$ with position in the shockwave
 - Double check the uses of $V_{\rm Shock}$ and $R_{\rm Shock}$ in the interpolation loop to see if it should be the maximum value instead
+- Double check that the opacity condition still behaves in the variable vshock version